MediaComem/comem-travel-log-ionic-setup/README.md

 All your pages have been added to the `home-page-routing.module.ts` file and have thus specific route that can display them.

+The current `routes` array should be exactly as follows:

 ```ts
 const routes: Routes = [
   { // Default route